avokloti/avokloti.github.io/_pages/cv.md

 ------
 **Harvard University** (Cambridge, MA)  2017-
 Ph.D Candidate in Applied Mathematics
-MS in Applied Mathematics  (May 2020)
+M.S. in Applied Mathematics  (May 2020)

 **University of Washington** (Seattle, WA)  2012-2017
 B.S. in Applied Math: Engineering and Physical Sciences